ovh/docs/pages/public_cloud/compute/deploy_a_gpu_instance/guide.en-us.md

 > [!warning]
 >
-> At the moment, GPU instances are only available in the GRA3, GRA5, GRA7 and BHS3 datacentres.
-You may have to create a new project and choose the new 2017 range.
+> At the moment, most of our old GPU instances are only available in the GRA7, GRA9, GRA11, and BHS5 regions.
+The newer models are only available in the GRA11 region for now.
 >

 **This guide explains how to deploy a GPU instance on Linux or Windows**

 ## Requirements

-- A Public Cloud project with access to the regions where GPUs are available (GRA3, GRA5 and BHS3)
+- A Public Cloud project with access to the regions where most GPUs are available (GRA7, GRA9, GRA11 and BHS5)

 ## Instructions